jappe999/todo-app/README.md

 # todo-app
-Simple todo app for a school assignment
+A simple todo app for a school assignment